Best daily deals

 Kaitlyn Cimino / Android Authority

 The Xiaomi Mi Band 6 is still a solid fitness tracker in its own right, but the Mi Band 7 brings several new features to the table.
-As we’ve already mentioned, this includes a larger screen, bigger battery, more sport tracking modes, training metrics for athletes, continuous SpO2 monitoring with alerts, and a redesigned UI.
+As mentioned, this includes a larger screen, a bigger battery, more sport tracking modes, training metrics for athletes, continuous SpO2 monitoring with alerts, and a redesigned UI.

 Xiaomi Smart Band 7 Pro: What is it?